 8. Be willing to negotiate.

-If an agency calls or writes in response to your request, pay careful attention to any explanation that’s given.
+Pay careful attention to any explanation given for not fulfilling your request.
 It might be that the request was phrased in a way that didn’t describe the records the way the agency does.
 If so, it might help to rephrase your request.
 The law contains no limit on the number of requests that a person can make.
 So, if rephrasing a request will help the agency respond more quickly with the needed information, be willing to negotiate and, if necessary, to revise your request.

 9. Pay attention to labor fees and don’t be afraid to ask for more explanation.